iklone/3x3gen/README.md

 A python generator for 3x3 composite images.
 Commonly used to collect and display a favourite list.

-There are 2 scripts here:
+There are 3 scripts here:
 - 3x3.py: Compile 9 images into a 3x3 composite image.
 Details below.
 - jikan3x3.py: Grab data from a specified MyANimeList account and build a composite grid.
+Details below.
+- jikanman3x3.py: Uses a list pulled from a text file to build a grid using MAL images.
 Details below.

 ## 3x3.py